 The Tower of Ishmal is a current project of mine, a fantasy short story meant to evoke the likes of Robert E Howard, with a singular hero exploring a world that no one quite understands.
 It is meant to be the first chapter or so of a larger work, but I have found it works quite nicely on its own, as well.
 I hope you enjoy.

 Sargt di Martivir paused a moment and stretched, feeling the aches and pains of exploration lessen for a moment as he extended himself as far as he could go.
-He heard several pops emanate from his back and tail and sighed.
+The Gem Scaled, what the other races would call a lizard, or lizardman if they were being particularly tolerant that day, heard several pops emanate from his back and tail and sighed.
 He still had a long way to travel.

-The cavern was dark and dank, and the only light came from the torch in his hand, the flames’ glow dancing over his armor and scales before dropping off into nothingness.
-He couldn’t see far, but knew that the path he was on sloped down, a bridge over the large abyss that surrounded him.
-In the distance he heard the sound of running water, splashing down through long-forgotten passageways into the earth below.
+The cavern was dark and dank, and the only light came from the torch in his hand, the flame’s glow dancing over his armor and scales before dropping off into nothingness.
+He couldn’t see far, but knew the ancient road he was on sloped down, a bridge of earth and stone through the large abyss that surrounded him.
+In the distance he heard the sound of running water splashing down through long-forgotten passageways into the earth below.

 He felt a small rustling on his shoulder.

 “You doing okay, Sar?”
 Blueberry tweeted.
-The little bird nestled against his scaly neck.
+The little bird, a thrush not half the size of his fist, nestled against his thick, scaly neck.
 “We’ve been down here a while.
 Want to make sure you’re not about to go crazy and start eating rocks again.”

-Sargt put his hand up to his shoulder, and the little thrush hopped onto it, perching on his palm.
-“Don’t worry about me, Blueberry.
-It’s not like we haven’t done this before.”
+Sargt put his hand up to his shoulder, and the tiny thrush hopped onto it, perching on his palm.
+“Do not worry about me, Blueberry,” he said in a rumbling, low voice, the sound of a coming thunderstorm over low plains.
+“It is not like we haven’t done this before.”

 “You ignored my question about the rocks.”

-“Don’t concern about it.
+“Do not concern about it.
 I just hope this place is worth the journey.”
 He gently placed the bird back on his shoulder.
-“Just keep your eyes sharp.
-I have a feeling we’re getting close.”
+“Keep your eyes sharp.
+I have a feeling we are getting close.”

 “Will do, Sar.”

-He began again down the the road.
+He began again down the the path.
 A cool breeze washed over his skin, and he shivered, pulling his cloak closer around him.
-His kind were not especially renowned for their resistance to the cold.
+His kind were not renowned for their resistance to the cold.

-After walking for but a few minutes more, the slope increased suddenly, and soon Sargt’s clawed toes sank into the muddy floor of the cavern.
-The water had settled into the earth here, and made a slight sucking noise as he took every step.
-A few yards later, they had arrived.
+After walking for but a few minutes more, the slope snapped sharply down, and soon Sargt’s clawed toes sank into the muddy floor of the cavern.
+The water had settled into the earth here, and a slight sucking noise accompanied his every step.
+Yards later, they arrived in the forgotten city.

-The flickering light played over the facade of some ancient, squat building, it empty windows and door frames yawning like sightless, empty eyes.
-Sargt stuck his head into the building, but saw nothing of interested except a few clay pots that lay broken on the floor.
+The flickering light played over the facade of an ancient, squat building, its empty windows and door frames yawning like sightless, empty eyes.
+Sargt stuck his head inside, but saw nothing of interest except a few broken clay pots, shattered pieces scattered about the floor.
 He continued down the street, walking toward the heart of the ancient city.

-All around him buildings loomed and receded out of the gloom.
-He paused frequently, stilling himself and listening for anything that might come at him out of the shadows.
-Neither he nor his familiar could detect anything, And yet he felt a tingling in the back of his mind, like hearing distant chimes on a warm summer’s day, carried by the breeze.
+All around him buildings loomed and receded out of the gloom, dark hulks passing in the fog.
+He paused often, stilling himself and listening for anything that might lurk in the shadows.
+Neither he nor his familiar could detect a thing.
+Yet he felt a tingling in the back of his mind, like hearing distant wind chimes on a warm summer’s day, sound carried by the breeze.
 Something was out there.

-They made haste through the dead city, its one proud buildings of stone and iron laid low by the ravages of time.
-Most structures had roofs or walls at least partially collapsed, the legacy of a hundred years of erosion and neglect.
-But at the center of the city, one building still stood, tall and strong.
+They made haste through the dead city, its once proud buildings of stone and iron laid low by the ravages of time.
+Most structures had roofs or walls partially collapsed, the legacy of over a hundred years of erosion and neglect.
+But at the center of the city, one building still stood tall and strong.

 “Yes, little friend.
 Now let us hope we can find what we came for.”

-The tower stretched above them, intricate spires splitting off from the center tower, twirling in decorative designs up into the mist and darkness.
-It was made of had once been white stone, now covered in moss and lichen, and darkened with age.
-Sargt walked up to the main doors, big things made of what appeared to be bronze, covered in reliefs telling tales of when the gods walked the earth.
+The tower stretched above them, intricate spires splitting off from the center like branches of an ancient and gnarled tree, twirling in decorative designs up into the mist and darkness.
+It was made of once-white stone, now covered in moss and lichen and darkened with age.
+Sargt walked up to the main doors, enormous things made of what appeared to be bronze, covered in reliefs telling tales of when the gods walked the earth.

 “Watch behind us, my feathered friend.”